rothgar/justingarrison.com/content/blog/state-of-immutable-linux.md

 Moving to containers loses this benefit because now all files are obscured into layers and layers are based on build steps, not contents.
 So now I can download container layer diffs, but those are much larger and opaque to what I actually need.

-The system is customized via ~~ignition~~ butane and cloud-init, but with bootc you also have to customize the base OS via a Containerfile similar to Kairos below.
+The system is customized via ~ignition~ butane and cloud-init, but with bootc you also have to customize the base OS via a Containerfile similar to Kairos below.
-You also still use cloud-init, ssh, and sysext.
+You also use cloud-init, ssh, and sysext depending on what you're trying to customize.

+At this point, bootc based distributions are the most complicated to manage if you want to customize the distro and dispite personally using them for years, I don't like where it's going.

 ## Kairos